JoergHolz/LocalAdmin/README.md

 ##3.
 How it works

-LocalAdmin lists all folders (No files!), which are in a given directory **AND** the content of these folders matches your "matching_path".
+LocalAdmin lists all folders (No files!), which are in a given directory **AND** if the content of these folders matches your "matching_path".
 Some examples:

-**Lists everything in your webroot:**
+**Lists everything in your web root:**

 ```
 $config["project_group"][0] = [
-        "directory" => "/absolute/path/to/webroot/",
+        "directory" => "/absolute/path/to/web_root/",
         "matching_path" => "/",
         ...
 ```